Greek Landmarks Off the Beaten Path to Visit

 Zagori encompasses the geographical wonders of Northern Pindos National Park, with its world-famous natural landmark, Vikos Gorge.

-Additionally, Zagori includes man-made monuments to mountain life: the 46 traditional villages of Zagorochoria.
+Additionally, Zagori includes man-made monuments to mountain life: the 46 traditional villages of Zagorochoria (Ζαγοροχώρια).

 In September 2023, Zagorochoria received official recognition as a UNESCO World Heritage Centre.